HDQuanDev/react-native-tour/README.md

 3. **Start the tour** by calling `start()` from `useTour`.
 The overlay will highlight the first step and stay mounted across screens.
 4. **Handle presses** on highlighted elements via the `onPress` prop.
 After your callback runs, the tour automatically moves to the next step.
+Touches outside the highlight are ignored.
 5. **Explain each step** with `title` and `note` so the tooltip tells users what the highlighted area is for.